overhangio/tutor/README.md

 Note that your release must be a fork of Hawthorn in order to work.
 Otherwise, you may have important compatibility issues with other services.

+### How to run a customized Docker image instead of [regis/openedx](https://hub.docker.com/r/regis/openedx/)?

+Add the following content to the `.env` file:

+    OPENEDX_DOCKER_IMAGE=myusername/myimage:mytag

+Note that the `make build` and `make push` command will no longer work.

 ### "Cannot start service nginx: driver failed programming external connectivity"

 The containerized Nginx needs to listen to ports 80 and 443 on the host.
 If there is already a webserver, such as Apache or Nginx, running on the host, the nginx container will not be able to start.
 There are two solutions: